-Airborne radioactive materials released in 2015 from stacks and diffuse sources on the Paducah Site (Table 4.1) were modeled using the EPA-approved CAP-88 computer program.
-This air dispersion model estimates EDEs based on the ingestion, inhalation, air immersion, and ground surface pathways.
-Site-specific data for CY 2015 (radionuclide releases in curies per year) were input into the CAP-88 program, as were on-site meteorological data.
+Airborne radioactive materials released in 2016 from stacks and diffuse sources on the Paducah Site (Table 4.1) were modeled using the EPA-approved CAP-88 computer program.
+This air dispersion model estimates effective dose equivalents based on the ingestion, inhalation, air immersion, and ground surface pathways.
+Site-specific data for CY 2016 (radionuclide releases in curies per year) were input into the CAP-88 program, as were on-site meteorological data.